Canada's Top Luxury Market

 A recently released report shows that the luxury real estate market in Calgary is Canada's top performer.

 According to CREB economists, increasing sales in the $1 million and up category have drawn a lot of attention to the luxury home market.
-The number of luxury home listings have also increased, giving consumers choice in the luxury home market.
+The number of luxury home listings has also increased, giving consumers choice in the luxury home market.
 This has not happened in the lower end of the housing market.

 Sotheby's International Realty Canada released a similar report which also showed Calgary's luxury home market continues to outperform the rest of the country.
 Most of the demand is driven by younger buyers in the 35-40 age range.